 Consumers continue to value store visits because they provide an opportunity to see and interact with products and even can be social events.
 However, they want the in-store experience to be more personalized.
 They also value having as much information about the product as possible.
 Online sales provide reviews from other shoppers.
-When shopping in store, consumers look to the knowledge and expertise of the sales associate to help them make an informed purchase.
+When shopping in-store, consumers look to the sales associate's knowledge and expertise to help them make an informed purchase.

 Knowledge is power

 Start by staying in tune with your clients.
-Check in with them periodically to get feedback on the types of retail products they would like you to carry that complement your treatments.
+Check-in with them periodically to get feedback on the types of retail products they would like you to carry that compliment your treatments.
 Once you find out, make sure to have enough merchandise on hand to meet demand.

-As part of training, also be sure your staff is knowledgeable about all the products you carry.
-Talk to vendors and review all their sales material to learn about product ingredients, competitive value and how to use.
-Consider sending staff to trade show in your area where new products are showcased so they can be informed about competitive offerings and answer product questions with confidences.
+As part of the training, be sure your staff is knowledgeable about all the products you carry.
+Talk to vendors and review all their sales material to learn about product ingredients, competitive value, and how to use them.
+Consider sending staff to a trade show in your area where new products are showcased so they can be informed about competitive offerings and answer product questions with confidence.

-Once staff feels confident selling retail, work with them on cross selling and upselling.
-Cross selling involves selling your clients a product or service that is related to what they already have purchased or requested.
+Once staff feels confident selling retail, work with them on cross-selling and upselling.
+Cross-selling involves selling your clients a product or service related to what they already have purchased or requested.
 If a client books a massage, you might want to suggest a hydrating wrap.

 Selling retail offering is another avenue for strengthening relationships with clients.
-Rather than feel hesitant or uncomfortable, everyone at your spa or massage practice should approach the situation with confidence and enjoy the exchange.
+Rather than feel hesitant or uncomfortable, everyone at your spa or massage practice should approach the situation confidently and enjoy the exchange.